hlrs-fcg/spada_fcg_fork/README.md

 Instead, the values are explicitly communicated.

 ```
-// Version 2, with cast_extent to prevent type-propagation
+// Version with materialize to prevent recomputation
 %res = spst.computation (%in)
 {
     schedule: spst.schedule<PARALLEL>,